This post has been updated with the new name for the facility, Mission Hospital North Tower.

 Kelly Stricklin, Leicester

-Kelly started working on the Mission Hospital for Advanced Medicine two years ago as a flagger and has worked his way up to labor forman, supervising 10-12 other workers.
+Kelly started working on the Mission Hospital North Tower two years ago as a flagger and has worked his way up to labor forman, supervising 10-12 other workers.
 Brasfield & Gorrie provided significant training to Kelly to allow him to do all sorts of different jobs on the new tower.

-His training and experience on the Mission Hospital for Advanced Medicine project is significant to Kelly and his family – he will soon be buying his first house.
+His training and experience on the Mission Hospital North Tower project is significant to Kelly and his family – he will soon be buying his first house.

 “I am most impressed with the helicopter on the roof of the new tower,” Kelly said.
 “MAMA will be able to land on the top and drop off patients to an elevator that will go straight down into the emergency department.”

-The Mission Hospital for Advanced Medicine is scheduled to open for services in fall 2019.
+The Mission Hospital North Tower is scheduled to open for services in fall 2019.
 The hospital will help ensure care for the western North Carolina region for generations to come.